« The Song of God—Volume 1, chapters 1-6

 I am now unable to stand here any longer.
 I am forgetting myself, and my mind is reeling.
 I see only causes of misfortune, O Kṛṣṇa, killer of the Keśī demon.

 In material consciousness, we plan our actions according to the pleasant or unpleasant results they may offer.
-If we conclude that the results of a certain activity will be unpleasant, we hesitate in doing it.
+If we conclude that the results of a certain activity will be unpleasant, we hesitate to do it.
 The problem is that because we lack perfect knowledge, the parameters we use to calculate the results of our actions are imperfect, and thus we often make the wrong decisions.

 Material attachment makes us afraid of losing what we have and not achieving what we desire.
 This fear paralyzes us and makes us act in erratic ways.
 At this point, Arjuna became immersed in the bodily conception of life because of material attachment, and his first instinct was to run away from the problem, abandoning the battlefield.

 In the following verses, Arjuna describes his reasons for considering not fighting in the war.
-The moral arguments Arjuna gives here are quite strong and are based on general principles given in the scriptures.
-Krsna however brings the discussion to a much higher level in the second chapter, going much further than ordinary dharma, and explaining thus the ultimate goal of life.
+The moral arguments Arjuna gives here are strong and are based on general principles given in the scriptures.
+Kṛṣṇa, however, brings the discussion to a much higher level in the second chapter, going much further than ordinary dharma, and thus explaining the ultimate goal of life.
 Ordinary social duties recommended in the Vedas are important for all human beings, but the ultimate dharma is to serve the Lord.
 This great secret is gradually explained through the chapters of the Gītā.

 “I am now unable to stand here any longer.
 I am forgetting myself, and my mind is reeling.
 I see only causes of misfortune, O Kṛṣṇa, killer of the Keśī demon.”

-b) He calculated that he would lose both on victory and defeat (since loss would mean his death, and victory would mean the death of his relatives).
+b) He calculated that he would lose both in victory and in defeat (since defeat would mean his death, and victory would mean the death of his relatives).
 Seeing only frustration ahead, he questioned why he was there.